Your cart is currently empty.

 There are so many money counters on the market.
 When we came upon the variety offered by Carnation Enterprises, we realized we had found some of the best money counters available.
-Depending on whether you are looking for a simple money counter, a value counter/sorter, or a full bank-grade counter, there is something for everyone.
+Depending on whether you are looking for a simple money counter, a money counter/sorter, or a full bank-grade bill counter machine, there is something for everyone.
 The real question becomes how to choose the best currency counting machine for your needs.

 We were looking for a good money counter for our business, and found it very difficult to choose amongst the plethora of money counter machines and the many reviews.
 There are many websites that give endless lists of popular money counters, but comparing them is not easy.

-The sites give vague and wordy descriptions of the various counters, but they don’t have any objective, common-sense way of rating them.
+The sites give vague and wordy descriptions of the various reliable money counter machines, but they don’t have any objective, common-sense way of rating them.
 The ranking is nearly always the author’s subjective personal opinion.
 Different sites rank the same devices in a completely different order.

 The features they discuss are not given precise specifications and values.
 Critical pieces of information are just not there.
 Also, not all the fancy features are important.
 Some are needed only for particular applications, which may not be your application.